 In the years after Republican right-winger Barry Goldwater's landslide loss of the 1964 presidential election, many conservatives had doubts about whether they would ever be able to peddle their programs successfully.
 But Reagan did not doubt.
 He believed.
 And his faith was infectious.
 It helped him beat a liberal Democratic governor of California in 1966 and a moderate Democratic President in 1980.
 And it permitted a new generation of conservatives to feel they were part of a movement with not just principles but with a future.

 As that movement grasped its future, during Reagan's presidency and in its aftermath, liberals--particularly those working within the constraints of the Democratic Party--began to be the ones who entertained doubts.
 Many Democrats gave up altogether on the liberal values that had carried that party to its greatest successes, and moved to the right.
 It was a tragic error, for which the Democratic party continues to pay.

 The lesson to be learned from Reagan is not an ideological one.
 His ideology was wrong for America and wrong for the world--something even Reagan sometimes recognized, as when he backed away from the most extreme tenets of the conservative agenda to, for instance, defend Social Security, and when he finally agreed, at the behest of Margaret Thatcher, to negotiate with reformist Soviet leader Mikhail Gorbachev.

-This willingness to fight so fearlessly and forcefully for his political faith is what made the 40th president remarkable.
+This willingness to fight so fearlessly and forcefully for his political faith is what made the fortieth President remarkable.
 It is what inspired conservatives.
 And it is the one thing that liberals would do well to learn from Ronald Reagan.